 Profits still are slim, but margins are increasing as revenue continues to grow.
 Management is well-incentivized to continue that growth.
 And the clear end game here is a sale to a larger spirits company like Diageo (NYSE:DEO) or Constellation Brands (NYSE:STZ, NYSE:STZ.B).
 If ROX stays on its current trend, it should be able to eventually jumpstart a rally.

 Best Penny Stocks to Buy: Sportsman’s Warehouse (SPWH)

 Source: M01229 via Flickr

-Sportsman’s Warehouse (NASDAQ:SPWH) only barely makes this list at a current price of $4.71.
+Sportsman’s Warehouse (NASDAQ:SPWH) only barely makes this list since its current price of $5.18 is just above the $5 penny stock cutoff limit.
 But SPWH does look like a nice value here.
 Investors were concerned about weaker firearm sales after the election of Donald Trump.
 (Perhaps counterintuitively, firearm sales rise under Democratic presidents and fall under Republican administrations.)
 A reasonably leveraged balance sheet offered another worry.

 But SPWH is lapping the impact of the election, as shown by 3.4% same-store sales growth in its first quarter.
 A debt refinancing lowers interest costs.
 And yet, after a recent ~15% pullback, SPWH trades at just 7x next year’s consensus EPS.